Creamy Garlic Bread Pasta Bake Recipe

 Fridge: Store in an airtight container for up to 4 days.

 Freezer (Make Ahead): Assemble the pasta + sauce base and freeze without the garlic bread topping.
 When ready to bake, thaw overnight in the fridge and add the bread just before baking.
 Bake at 375°F for 30–45 minutes until hot and bubbly (keep it covered for the first 20 to prevent over-browning).
+That way, your garlic bread pasta bake stays perfect even after freezing.

 More Cozy Dinner Recipes: